Childbirth: Pain medication in labour

 The use of pain medication in labour has been a controversial issue for hundreds of years.
-A Scottish woman was burned at the stake in 1591 for requesting pain relief in the delivery of twins.
+A Scottish woman was burned at the stake in 1591 for requesting pain relief during the delivery of twins.
 Medication became more acceptable in 1852, when Queen Victoria used chloroform as pain relief during labour.
 The use of morphine and scopolamine, also known as "twilight sleep", was first used in Germany and popularised by German physicians Bernard Kronig and Karl Gauss.
 This concoction offered minor pain relief but mostly allowed women to completely forget the entire delivery process.
 Under twilight sleep, mothers were often blindfolded and restrained as they experienced the immense pain of childbirth.
 The cocktail came with severe side effects, such as decreased uterine contractions and altered mental state.
-Additionally, babies delivered with the use of childbirth drugs often experienced temporarily ceased breathing.
+Additionally, babies delivered with the use of childbirth drugs often experienced temporary cessation of breathing.
 The feminist movement in the United States openly and actively supported the use of twilight sleep, which was introduced to the country in 1914.
 Some physicians, many of whom had been using painkillers for the past fifty years, including opium, cocaine, and quinine, embraced the new drug.
 Others were hesitant.

 Cesarean section

-The proportion of pregnancies delivered by C section between 1976 and 1996 in the U.S. increased from 6.7% in 1976 to 14.2% in 1996, with maternal choice the most frequent reason given.
+The proportion of pregnancies delivered by C-section between 1976 and 1996 in the U.S. increased from 6.7% in 1976 to 14.2% in 1996, with maternal choice the most frequent reason given.
 By 2018 the rate had climbed to one-third of all births.

 Outdated methods

 Friedman's Curve, developed in 1955, was for many years used to determine obstructed labour.
-However, more recent medical research suggests that the Friedman curve may not be applicable any more.
+However, more recent medical research suggests that the Friedman curve may not be applicable anymore.